CodeCs1/HibikiDuwuCa-LinuxSystem/README.md

 # HibikiDuwuCa LFS System
 # The first Linux From Scratch OS prepare to close when copyright
 The Linux From Scratch System (for testing)
-{I prepare to add installation file into this after 14 feb}
+{I will add installation file into this in next week}

 * Installation